gheorghina/vsc-landingpage/_pages/about.md

 With VirtualStyleCompanion, you're not just using an app; you're joining a style revolution.
 Together, we're redefining fashion as a journey of self-discovery, empowerment, and mindful choices.
 Welcome to a world where your style is your superpower, and confidence is your ultimate accessory.

-Join us in embracing your unique style, one color, one outfit, and one confident step at a time."
+Join us in embracing your unique style, one color, one outfit, and one confident step at a time.

 - The VirtualStyleCompanion Team